getify/You-Dont-Know-JS/scope & closures/ch1.md

 But, nevertheless, the JavaScript engine performs many of the same steps, albeit in more sophisticated ways than we may commonly be aware, of any traditional language-compiler.

-In traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps *before* it is executed, roughly called "compilation":
+In a traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps *before* it is executed, roughly called "compilation":

 1. **Tokenizing/Lexing:** breaking up a string of characters into meaningful (to the language) chunks, called tokens.
 For instance, consider the program: `var a = 2;`.
 This program would likely be broken up into the following tokens: `var`, `a`, `=`, `2`, and `;`.
 Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.